irmen/Pyro4/docs/source/tipstricks.rst

 =========================
 Pyro will use the ``MSG_WAITALL`` socket option to receive large messages, if it decides that the feature is available and working correctly.
-On most systems that define the ``socket.MSG_WAITALL`` symbol, it does, except on Windows: even though the option is there, it doesn't work.
+On most systems that define the ``socket.MSG_WAITALL`` symbol, it does, except on Windows: even though the option is there, it doesn't work reliably.
-*So Pyro deletes the symbol from the socket module at import time, if it detects that it is running on Windows*.
-I realize this is a nasty side effect of importing Pyro, but it is doing this to prevent other socket code from using the option by mistake.
-Because there are platforms out there that don't have the option in the first place, socket code already has to test for the existence of the option anyway.
+If you want to check in your code what Pyro's behavior is, see the ``socketutil.USE_MSG_WAITALL`` attribute (it's a boolean that will be set to False if Pyro decides it can't or should not use MSG_WAITALL).